-AWS Basic Support and AWS Developer Support customers get access to 6 security checks (S3 Bucket Permissions, Security Groups - Specific Ports Unrestricted, IAM Use, MFA on Root Account, EBS Public Snapshots, RDS Public Snapshots) and 50 service limit checks.
-AWS Business Support and AWS Enterprise Support customers get access to all 115 Trusted Advisor checks (14 cost optimization, 17 security, 24 fault tolerance, 10 performance, and 50 service limits) and recommendations.
-For a complete list of checks and descriptions, explore Trusted Advisor Best Practices.
+AWS Basic Support and AWS Developer Support customers can access core security checks and checks for service quotas.
+AWS Business Support and AWS Enterprise Support customers can access all checks, including cost optimization, security, fault tolerance, performance, and service quotas.
+For a complete list of checks and descriptions, see the Trusted Advisor Best Practices.

 AWS Trusted Advisor Priority helps you focus on the most important recommendations to optimize your cloud deployments, improve resilience, and address security gaps.
 Available to AWS Enterprise Support customers, Trusted Advisor Priority provides prioritized and context-driven recommendations that come from your AWS account team as well as machine-generated checks from AWS services.

 Checks from Trusted Advisor analyze your AWS environment and recommend actions to follow best practices.

 Trusted Advisor can help you save cost with actionable recommendations by analyzing usage, configuration and spend.
 Examples include identifying idle RDS DB instances, underutilized EBS volumes, unassociated Elastic IP addresses, and excessive timeouts in Lambda functions.

 Trusted Advisor can help improve the performance of your services with actionable recommendations by analyzing usage and configuration.
 Examples include analyzing EBS throughput and latency, compute usage of EC2 instances, and configurations on CloudFront.